PC7-Client/PC7-Client/TCCode.md

 # TC String Button - Usage Guide

 The TC String button allows you to quickly switch to Krunker's beta servers using TC codes.
 This guide will walk you through how to use this feature in the PC7 client.

+## Make sure you are on the latest version of PC7!

 ## What is a TC Code?